sarahcolbert/sibling_roh_analysis/README.md

 1) Sibling data (see Pre-Step 3 for how to define siblings).

-2) Genotype data in plink binary format (see Pre-Step 4 for information on input file requirements and scripts for file conversion).
+2) Called genotypes in plink binary format.
+Imputed data is not permitted. (see Pre-Step 4 for information on input file requirements and scripts for file conversion).

 3) Complete covariate data (see Pre-Step 4 for information on what covariates should be included and the file format).